The most comprehensive web site and searchable database of Jewish heritage sites in Slovakia, including synagogues and Jewish cemeteries.

-Picturesque town in eastern Slovakia.
-Large synagogue built in 1897-1898 with opulent interior anchoring orthodox Jewish communal courtyard, with several other buildings and Jewish community office.
-Important Barkany Judaica collection displayed in women’s gallery of the synagogue.
+The Orthodox compound is a communal courtyard anchored by a large synagogue built in 1897-1898 with a very opulent interior.
+There are also several other buildings and the Jewish community office.
+The important Barkany Judaica collection displayed in women’s gallery of the synagogue.

 One of the oldest synagogues and one of the oldest Jewish cemeteries in Slovakia.
 The synagogue (currently being restored by the private Jewrope foundation) dates from 1803 and is one of two in Slovakia built around a four-pillar bimah.
 The earliest documented gravestone in the cemetery is from 1642.

 Includes a virtual tour of the synagogue, a map of the Jewish cemetery, and other documentation

 Two former synagogues across the street from each other, both converted for other use Jewish cemetery.